greiginsydney/Intervalometerator/README.md

 ### Auto-upload of images

 At least once each day, the Raspberry Pi copies the images from the camera, and if enabled by the user then uploads all the images to a remote store.
-The store destination can be an FTP or SFTP server, or to Dropbox.
+The store destination can be an FTP or SFTP server, Dropbox or Google Drive.
 (Obviously, your intvlm8r requires a suitable private network or internet connection for this.)

 ### Low-Cost
 Using commonly-available components, an intvlm8r controller with charger, battery, solar panel, waterproof <a href="https://www.pelican.com/us/en/" target="_blank">Pelican case</a> & mounts should see you with plenty of change from $AUD600 ($US440), a fraction of the cost of commercially-available equivalents.
 Add your DSLR and a lens and you're in business!
 See the [Shopping list](SHOPPINGLIST.md) for the specifics.